 What I want to do is share with you how we worked our investments and our debts.

 Compared to many other people, especially all the wonderful bloggers I have read about, our debt was peanuts.
 It was still a large amount at over $34,000 which included a car loan and my student loans.
 Being a Dave Ramsey enthusiast I know that he advises to stop all investments and focus on debt.

 I think this is really good advice if you are in debt and have not started investing at all.
 However, if you began your debt free journey after you opened a 401(k) with your employer I feel it is okay to keep putting money away for retirement.

 That was the situation for us.
 Before we began our debt free journey Taylor had already set up her 401(k).
-Once I began teaching, my state (Texas) and district called for mandatory participation on their retirement system; so even if we wanted to pit we couldn’t.
+Once I began teaching, my state (Texas) and the district called for mandatory participation in their retirement system; so even if we wanted to pit we couldn’t.

 Crunch Some Numbers